audulus/docs/nodes.md

 ![icon](img/icons/unitdelay.png)

-**WARNING: This node is currently in beta.
-CPU usage will be considerably higher when it is present.**

 The **UnitDelay** node is a single-sample delay.
 Like the [FeedbackDelay](#Feedbackdelay) node, the UnitDelay can be used to determine where a delay occurs in a feedback loop.